josemichaelrubio/Revature-Max-Documentation/README.md

 ## Features
 ### List of Features
 * Potential users can register an account.
-Their default role is ASSOCIATE
+Their default role is GUEST
+* Upon registering users will recieve an email to verify their account
+* Once verified they will become an ASSOCIATE and can be added to a batch
 * All registered associates can log in and view their information in the associate tab located in the navigation bar.
 * Registered associates assigned to a batch can access the batch dashboard, located in the navigation bar.
 * The Batch Dashboard contains three tabs: